-As a result of the increasing and troubling reality of our global food system, meat and dairy sectors are currently going through an unprecedented level of competition and disruption.
-Fuelled by the growth of viable plant-based foods, companies across this spectrum are now investing heavily in acquiring and creating new products and brands which will appeal to the surging consumer demand for plant-based products.
-In the past year, $3.1 billion USD in investment capital has been directed at alternative proteins globally, trebling investment in 2019 (Life Science Investing News 2021).
-According to Meticulous Research, the global plant-based food market is projected to compound at 11.9% year on year between 2020 and 2027, reaching an investment of more than $74 billion USD.
+As a result of the increasing and troubling reality of our global food system, the meat and dairy sectors are currently going through an unprecedented level of competition and disruption.
+Fuelled by the growth of viable plant-based foods, companies across this spectrum invest heavily in acquiring and creating new products and brands that appeal to the surging consumer demand for plant-based products.
+In the past year, USD 3.1 billion in investment capital has been directed at alternative proteins globally, trebling investment in 2019 (Life Science Investing News 2021).
+According to Meticulous Research, the global plant-based food market is projected to compound at 11.9% year on year between 2020 and 2027, reaching an investment of more than USD 74 billion.

 The growth in the plant-based sector has largely been driven by the mainstream emergence of the ‘flexitarian’ consumer (people who still consume meat and dairy but seek to reduce the levels they consume), as well as increased numbers of vegetarians and vegans, as consumers respond to a combination of ethical, environmental and health concerns (Life Science Investing News 2021).

 The European plant-based foods market leads the way in terms of market size, with the European meat substitutes market accounting for around 40% of the global market.
-The market is forecasted to grow to €2.4 billion by 2025 according to the Allied Market Research.
+The market is forecasted to grow to €2.4 billion by 2025, according to Allied Market Research.

 Source: Food Frontier

-In 2020, US$1.54 billion was invested globally in plant-based foods ventures alone.
-Success stories like Beyond Meat, whose stock price more than doubled since its public offering in May 2019 to February 2020, and Impossible Foods’ raise of US$700 million across 2020, signal strong investment appetite in plant-based meat ventures.
+In 2020, US$1.54 billion was invested globally in plant-based food ventures alone.
+Success stories like Beyond Meat, whose stock price more than doubled since its public offering in May 2019 to February 2020, and Impossible Foods’ raise of US$700 million across 2020 signal strong investment appetite in plant-based meat ventures.